 UK: Government says sugar scandal hitting world's poorest workers must end

+UK trade and industry secretary Patricia Hewitt has promised to put the interests of developing countries ahead of those of British farmers in the upcoming around of global trade talks.
 Sugar workers in El Salvador and other countries suffer because of EU subsidies for marginal production, reported the Guardian.
 Hewitt said that if global tariffs were halved, poor countries would benefit to the tune of US$150bn per annum, three times what they get from aid.
 The trade secretary will today [Monday] call for and end to EU sugar subsidies, which she terms "scandalous".

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.

 - just-food 2017 Survey - your thoughts on growth